Budyn/RotatingButton/README.md

-# RotatingButton
+# RotatingButton 🌪
 A button that you can rotate.

 How to rotate this button:
-  1. On any UIButton
+  1. On any Rotating
   2. Use:
   ```
     .rotate()